dvculha/ecsplore/ECSplore_Mentor_Guide.md

 # ECSplore 2019 Mentor Guide

-Bonjour hi!
+Bonjour hiiii!
 First of all, thank you so so so much for signing up to be a mentor!
-You’re helping to make ECSESS a better community.
+You’re helping to make Electrical, Computer, Software Engineering Student Society a better community.

 ## Program Overview